jheising/HAPI/README.md

 3. A HAPI *should* strive to keep all input parameters within the URL of the request and not require any content within the HTTP request body.
 4. For requests with content (e.g. files) that cannot be sent through a URL, the HAPI *must* render an HTML page with a form to submit the content.
 5. A HAPI *must* support non-secure HTTP requests, but *should* return an error message with the proper secure, HTTPS URL.
-6. A HAPI *can* support cookies for security and tracking purposes, but must provide an HTML form to generate and/or set the cookies.
+6. A HAPI *can* support cookies for security and tracking purposes, but must provide another HAPI call to generate and/or set the cookies.

 ### URLs